 This report is confidential in accordance with s89(2)(d) as it relates to contractual matters. - 19.3 Melbourne Regional Landfill Expansion Issue of Planning Permit This report is confidential in accordance with s89(2)(f) as it relates to legal advice.

-Cr Abboushi returned to the Chamber at 9:55pm.

-Procedural Motion
+Recommended Procedural Motion

-Crs Majdlik/Carli.

 That the meeting be opened to the public.

-CARRIED

-CARRIE

 20. CLOSE OF BUSINESS